-Dr. Barbara Falk holds a BA in Political Science from the University of Victoria, an MA and PhD from York University, and an MSL (Master of Studies in Law) from the University of Toronto.
-Dr. Falk joined the academic staff of the Canadian Forces College (CFC) as Associate Professor in September 2006, after teaching for over 10 years in a number of post-secondary contexts, most recently at the Munk Centre for International Studies at the University of Toronto, where she is a Fellow of the Centre for European, Russian, and Eurasian Studies and teaches in the MA International Relations Programme.
-Before returning to academic life, Dr. Falk worked for ten years in progressively responsible management positions in women’s issues, human resources, and labour relations, in both the public and private sectors.
-She was Director, Human Resources at Sony Music Canada and Director, Compensation and Labour Relations Policy for the Government of Ontario.
+Dr Barbara J. Falk holds a BA in Political Science from the University of Victoria, an MA and PhD from York University, and an MSL (Master of Studies in Law) from the University of Toronto.
+Dr Falk joined the academic staff of the Canadian Forces College (CFC) as Associate Professor in September 2006, after teaching for over 10 years in a variety of post-secondary contexts, most recently at the Munk School for Global Affairs at the University of Toronto, where she is a Fellow of the Centre for European, Russian, and Eurasian Studies, and has taught in two of their graduate programmes.
+Before returning to academic life, Dr Falk worked for ten years in progressively responsible management positions in women’s issues, human resources, and labour relations, in both the public and private sectors.
+Among other positions, she was Director of Human Resources at Sony Music Canada, and Director of Compensation and Labour Relations Policy for the Government of Ontario.

 Current Research and Projects